jsenv/jsenv-importmap-eslint-resolver/readme.md

 The import above would be reported by ESLint as not found.

-If the file is written for Node.js, you can consider node core modules as found using [node parameter](#Configuration)
+If the file is written for Node.js, you can consider node core modules as found and enable node module resolution using [node parameter](#Configuration)

 ## Extensionless import